TorresAWS/projectwide-variables/README.md

 ```

 ## Case study: AWS CloudFront distribution to serve a static website <a name="Case-study"></a>
-Here I will explain how to use Terraform's backend in order to create a centralized folder containing all project-wide variables by using a simple example, where I depploy a plain website statically in AWS and serve it using a CloudFront distribution.
-In ider to do this, first I need to create a hosted zone and obtain a SSL/TLS certificate.
-I will enter the `vpcs` folder and create a hosted zone to then obtain a SSL/TLS certificate:
+Here I will explain how to use Terraform's backend in order to create a centralized folder containing all project-wide variables by using a simple example, where I develop a plain website statically in AWS and serve it using a CloudFront distribution.
+In order to do this, first I need to create a hosted zone and obtain an SSL/TLS certificate.
+I will enter the `vpcs` folder and create a hosted zone to then obtain an SSL/TLS certificate:

 <h5 a><strong><code>cd vpcs</code></strong></h5>